MartinPellizzer/terrawhisper-compiler/articles/barosma-betulina/botany/morphology.md

 The seeds of Barosma betulina are relatively small, measuring approximately 2.5 mm in length, 1.5 mm in width, and 1 mm in thickness.
 They are characterized by their hardness, presenting a woody texture.
 The seed coat is brown, smooth, and exhibits a shiny, glossy surface.
 Its thickness is about 0.2 mm, making it impermeable to water.

 The hilum, a small scar where the seed is attached to the fruit, is located at one end of the seed.
 Within the seed, a tiny, rudimentary embryo can be found.
 Furthermore, the seed contains two fleshy and thick cotyledons, essential for the initial growth of the plant.
 Additionally, a small radicle, which is the embryonic root, emerges from the hilum scar.

+The following table shows in detail the morphological characteristics of Barosma betulina seeds.

 | Characteristic | Description |
 | --- | --- |